mornir/my-skills/README.md

-# My path for becoming a frontend web de
+# My path for becoming a frontend web developer